Learning Concept-Driven Logical Rules for Interpretable and Generalizable Medical Image Classification: Abstract

 \section{Abstract}

-The pursuit of decision safety in clinical applications highlights the potential of concept-based methods in medical imaging.
-While these models offer active interpretability, they often suffer from \textit{concept leakages}, where unintended information within soft concept representations undermines both interpretability and generalizability.
-Moreover, most concept-based models focus solely on local explanations (instance-level), neglecting the global decision logic (dataset-level).
-To address these limitations, we propose \textbf{Concept Rule Learner} (CRL), a novel framework to learn Boolean logical rules from binarized visual concepts.
+The pursuit of decision safety in clinical applications highlights the potential of transparent methods in medical imaging.
+While concept-based models offer local concept explanations (instance-level), they often neglect the global decision logic (dataset-level).
+Moreover, these models often suffer from \textit{concept leakage}, where unintended information within soft concept representations undermines both interpretability and generalizability.
+To address these limitations, we propose \textbf{Concept Rule Learner} (CRL), a novel framework to learn Boolean logical rules from binary visual concepts.
 CRL employs logical layers to capture concept correlations and extract clinically meaningful rules, thereby providing both local and global interpretability.
-Experiments on two medical image classification tasks show that CRL achieves competitive performance with existing methods while significantly improving generalizability to out-of-distribution data.
+The results from two tasks demonstrate that CRL achieves competitive performance with existing interpretable methods while improving generalizability to out-of-distribution data.
 The code of our work is available at \url{https://github.com/obiyoag/crl}.

 \keywords{Explainable-AI \and Concept Learning \and Rule-based Model.}